omajoshi/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/multi-protocol-gateway/content.md

 ***For more detail about how data exchange between Arduino and Linux layer works and to understand how to debug, please read [Data Exchange Between Python on Linux and an Arduino Sketch](https://docs.arduino.cc/tutorials/portenta-x8/python-arduino-data-exchange)***

-In case you have not configured internal WiFi connectivity within the system, please use following command line.
+In case you have not configured internal Wi-Fi connectivity within the system, please use following command line.

 ```
 nmcli device wifi connect "SSID" password "PASSWORD"